avocados23/TheMachine/README.md

 In order for the beta testing suite to work, along with Selenium, you will need:
 * ChromeDriver

+## Configuring The Machine

+Before you can get The Machine up and running, you must set up its database with the following structure.

 ### Setting Up Your Database

 First and foremost, create an empty database.